swarmnyc/cbt-screenshot-app/README.md

 ## App dependencies
 This app needs 3 services
 1. A CrossBrowserTesting Unlimited Account
 2. A Mongo DB: for save configs.
-The db can be remote host or local host.
+The db can a be remote host from [mLab](https://mlab.com) or [mongodb cloud](https://cloud.mongodb.com) or a local host.
-3. AWS Lambda: a Serverless back-end task runner for calling CrossBrowserTesting API to take screenshots
+3. AWS Lambda: a serverless function for calling CrossBrowserTesting API to take screenshots

 ## Development
-There are 4 projects includes
+This repository includes 4 projects:
 1. common: shared code for electron and react
 2. react: the UI APP
 3. electron: the wrapper of the UI APP